sudkc37/MathematicalPortfolioRisk/README.md

                                   Portfolio Optimization and Risk Assessment: A Computational Approach u

+This paper presents a comprehensive computational framework for portfolio optimization and risk assessment, integrating classical mean-variance optimization with stochastic simulation methods.
+We implement three distinct portfolio construction strategies: Minimum Variance Portfolio (MVP), Tendency Portfolio, and Desired Portfolio, utilizing variance-covariance matrix estimation from historical equity data.
+Risk quantification is performed through parametric Value at Risk (VaR) calculations at multiple confidence levels.
+Furthermore, we employ Geometric Brownian Motion (GBM) to simulate forward-looking price trajectories over a three-month horizon, providing probabilistic forecasts of portfolio performance.
+The methodology demonstrates the practical application of optimization theory, numerical linear algebra, and stochastic calculus to quantitative finance, offering a robust framework for portfolio management decision-making under uncertainty.

 Constructed the Minimum Variance Portfolio and optimized Tendency and Desired Portfolios using a variance-covariance matrix.
 To assess risk, I applied Value at Risk (VaR) to quantify the maximum potential loss each portfolio could face over a specified period with a given confidence